0x09/resdet/README.md

    - double
    - int16_t
    - int32_t
-   - SIMD (requires SSE instruction set support on target CPU)
+   - simd (requires SSE instruction set support on target CPU)

  - `KISSFFT_OPENMP=1` (for Make) or `-DKISSFFT_OPENMP=ON` (for CMake) builds kissfft with OpenMP support.
 Please note that a supported compiler is required and this